jefo/sotajs/docs/quick-reference.md

 1. **Define Use Case**
    - Create input/output schemas with Zod
+   - Declare required appication-level ports with `usePort`
-   - Declare required ports with `usePort`
+   - Declare required domain-level ports with `usePort`

 2. **Model Domain**
-   - Create aggregates with `createAggregate`
+   - Define entities with `createAggregate`
-   - Define entities and value objects
+   - Define value objects
    - Establish invariants and actions

+   - When you need a transaction and atomic operation with few Entities, define Aggregate - owner of that entities.
+A smallest transactional unit.
+Awoid god-object.
+Use SOLID principle.

 3. **Write Tests**
    - Mock ports with `setPortAdapter`